+American Indian/Alaska Native (AI/AN) clients have two options for Apple Health coverage:

+- Apple Health Managed Care - Apple Health coverage without a managed care plan (also referred to as fee-for-service [FFS])

-American Indian/Alaska Native (AI/AN) clients living in an integrated managed care region of Washington may choose to enroll in one of the agency-contracted MCOs available in that region or they may choose to receive all these services through Apple Health fee-for-service (FFS).
-If they do not choose an MCO, they will be automatically enrolled into Apple Health FFS for all their health care services, including comprehensive behavioral health services.
+If a client does not choose an MCO, they will be automatically enrolled into Apple Health FFS for all their health care services, including comprehensive behavioral health services.
 See the agency's American Indian/Alaska Native webpage.